 Each timepiece is handmade just for you, and to do it right takes some time.
-If you are ordering one as a holiday gift, please makes sure to let us know in the order comments.
-The watchmaker himself will send a handwritten note in time for opening on December 25th to let your special someone know that their timepiece is being hand-crafted just for them.
+If you are ordering one as a gift, please make sure to let us know in the order comments.
+The watchmaker himself will send a handwritten note to let your special someone know that their timepiece is being hand-crafted just for them.

 This timepiece is an online exclusive limited to just 50 pieces!

 This edition of the Weiss Gauge Series was inspired by Cameron’s journey across the country from Los Angeles to Charleston, South Carolina and back with his 1971 Land Rover Series truck.
 With American Issue Field watches, camping gear, and dogs in tow, Cameron embarked on a journey that would take him from the city streets of L.A. through the Rocky Mountains, Texas hill country, the Kentucky Bourbon Trail, the Great Smokey Mountains, and so much more.
 So, it is only fitting that we have designed a special limited-edition American Issue Field Watch with CAL 1003 that pays tribute to the classic details of the gauges on the dashboard of our Weiss Rover.
 There are 21 Light Green and 50 Black versions for a total of just 71 to match the model year of the truck.
 This limited-edition is also the first of any Weiss timepieces to feature fully luminescent numerals for even greater visibility in the dark and anywhere life’s journeys take you.